-Unlike other essays, the definition essay is unique in that it requires the writer to provide the dictionary definition of the word, and then the thesis definition.
+Unlike other papers, like cause and effect essay, the definition essay is unique in that it requires the writer to provide the dictionary definition of the word, and then the thesis definition.
 Since dictionary definitions are often dry and narrow, the thesis definition is your opportunity truly encompass the complexity of the word.

 Each body paragraph should focus on a different aspect that contributes to the overall definition of the subject being discussed in the definition essay.